Pula Arena — Roman Amphitheatre

 Pula Arena (Amphitheatre)

-One of the best-preserved Roman amphitheatres in the world, still used today for concerts, festivals, and events.
-This iconic 1st-century structure dominates Pula's skyline and can accommodate thousands of visitors.
+One of the best-preserved Roman amphitheatres in the world, still used today for concerts, festivals and events.
+This 1st-century structure dominates Pula's skyline and can accommodate thousands of visitors.
 Walking through its ancient corridors and standing in the arena is an unforgettable experience.

 Temple of Augustus